kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 **Note**:

-- `hostname`: This specifies the hostname for the node.
 - `users`: This block defines the user accounts on the node.
 In this example, it creates a user named `kairos` with the password `kairos` and adds two SSH keys to the user's authorized keys.
 - `k3s`: This block enables K3s on the node.
 - If you want to enable experimental P2P support, check out [P2P installation](/docs/installation/p2p)